MP for Exmouth and Exeter East

 Opposition Assistant Whip (Commons)

-“A party-loyal Conservative MP who rarely rebels and serves as Opposition Assistant Whip, with very low voting attendance.”
+“A party‑loyal Conservative MP who never rebels and serves as an Opposition Assistant Whip, but whose voting attendance is unusually low.”

-David Reed is a Conservative MP for Exmouth and Exeter East, elected in 2024.
-He currently serves as Opposition Assistant Whip in the Commons and sits on the International Development Committee as well as the Select Committee on the Armed Forces Bill (since 2026-02-09).
+David Reed is the Conservative MP for Exmouth and Exeter East, first elected in 2024.
+He currently serves as Opposition Assistant Whip in the Commons and sits on the International Development Committee, as well as the Select Committee on the Armed Forces Bill.
+He has previously served on committees associated with several notable Bills, including the Sustainable Aviation Fuel Bill and the Water (Special Measures) Bill.

-He has 12 declared financial interests, including seven entries for gifts, benefits and hospitality from UK sources, four entries for visits outside the UK, and one miscellaneous entry.
+Declared financial interests total 13 entries: eight gifts, benefits and hospitality from UK sources; four visits outside the UK; and one miscellaneous entry.

 Generated 21 February 2026